tolkit/telomeric-identifier/README.md

 `cargo build --release`

-Compiling takes >6 minutes from fresh (tested on the farm).
-The executable will be in `./target/release/tidk`.
+Compiling takes anywhere from 1-6 minutes from fresh (tested on the farm).
+The executable will be at the location `./target/release/tidk`.

 ## Usage

 ### Overall

 ```
-TIDK 0.1.3
+TIDK 0.1.4
 Max Brown <mb39@sanger.ac.uk>
 A Telomere Identification Toolkit.